Extending CSST Emulator to post-DESI era: Comparison at Other Cosmologies

 \acknowledgments

-This work was supported by the National Key R\&D Program of China (No. 2023YFA1607800, 2023YFA1607801, 2023YFA1607802), the National Science Foundation of China (Grant Nos.
-12273020, 12133006), the China Manned Space Project with No. CMS-CSST-2021-A03 and CMS-CSST-2025-A04, the ``111'' Project of the Ministry of Education under grant No. B20019, and the sponsorship from Yangyang Development Fund.
+{We sincerely thank the anonymous referee for the constructive comments, which have rendered our manuscript physically clearer and more readable, and more comprehensive in its entirety.} This work was supported by the National Key R\&D Program of China (No. 2023YFA1607800, 2023YFA1607801, 2023YFA1607802, 2025YFA1614103), the National Science Foundation of China (Grant Nos.
+12595311, 12273020), the China Manned Space Project with Nos.
+CMS-CSST-2025-A04 \& CMS-CSST-2021-A03, the ``111'' Project of the Ministry of Education under grant No. B20019, and the sponsorship from Yangyang Development Fund.
+This project is supported in part by Office of Science and Technology, Shanghai Municipal Government (grant Nos.\ 24DX1400100, ZJ2023-ZD-001).
 The analysis is performed on the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.